-Xilinx Documentation Navigator provides access to Xilinx documents, videos, and support resources, which you can filter and search to find information.
-To open the Xilinx Documentation Navigator (DocNav):
+Xilinx[®] Documentation Navigator (DocNav) provides access to Xilinx documents, videos, and support resources, which you can filter and search to find information.
+To open DocNav:

-- From the Vivado IDE, select Help > Documentation and Tutorials. - On Windows, select Start > All Programs > Xilinx Design Tools > DocNav. - At the Linux command prompt, enter docnav.
+- From the Vivado[®] IDE, select Help → Documentation and Tutorials. - On Windows, select Start → All Programs → Xilinx Design Tools → DocNav. - At the Linux command prompt, enter docnav.